Therapeutic Dementia Practitioner & iCARER Facilitator's Training

 |TBC||London SW12 8NB||Julia Pitkin||12||Download||Register Interest|

-Go to the top menu bar to 'Downloads' sign in for the Validating Me Workshop Booking Form and Course Handbook.
+Go to 'Downloads' sign in for the Validating Me Workshop Course Handbook.

 The founder of The Validation Method (USA), Naomi Feil with Gladys Wilson (YouTube).

 |Our 2-day fast track programme, Validating Me: Therapeutic Dementia Practitioner develops qualities and skills necessary for a therapeutic relationship with people experiencing dementia, using a person-centred validation process, enabling them to have the conversations that matter.
 This approach is an emotional model of care.|

 The practitioner demonstrates their skills in observing, listening, pacing, exploring, matching voice tones, collaborating and facilitating.
-The person feels the practitioner's empathetic understanding creating the therapeutic relationship.
+The person feels the practitioner's empathetic understanding creating a therapeutic relationship.

 iCARER is an acronym for a set of skilful therapeutic interaction.
 These skills are transferable to other relationships e.g. professional and client, parent and child, educator and learner, supervisor and carers.
 Once learnt, these skills cannot be unlearnt.